-I'm sure you'll agree that your app being easier to maintain and develop on will be useful when it comes to adding new features (it often helps performance too!)
+I'm sure any client will agree that having an app that's easier to maintain and develop will be useful when it comes to adding new features.
+It often helps performance too!

 Both Ruby and Rails are Open Source Software.
-They're both free as in beer, and free as in speech - you don't pay to use them, and you can do with them as you wish.
+They're both free, you don't pay to use them, and you can do with them as you wish.
 That's extremely powerful in the world of software development.
-The result of this is that there are thousands of contributors to both projects, which means it's endlessly improving.
-Think of Open Source as a kind of political and economic utopia.
-No, really!

 Lots of the tools we've come to rely on when building and hosting websites and apps are open source.
 They've often been built to scratch one person's itch, but are now used and developed on by so many people.
 We'll often contribute work we do back to the community, and we use a lot of open source kit.